Wave: Definition

 While waves are ubiquitous features of physical systems, no single definition adequately describes the topic.
 Examples and descriptions of common characteristics are used as an alternative to a single definition.
 In abstract, waves are the dynamic manifestation of time-dependent field theory analogous to ballistics, the dynamic manifestation of particle mechanics, but this point of view misses the many visually appealing examples of waves like vibrating stringed instruments and fluid ripples.

 Viewed microscopically, waves are changes in the value of physical property at a point in space that results from a delayed response to changes in adjacent regions.
 Examples of properties include pressure, temperature, height, or gravitational force.
 A physical medium, like vacuum, air, water, or solid rock may exhibit waves in different properties which may or may not be related.
 Properties like the heights spectators at a sporting event or the level of anxiety among political protestors may also be considered waves when the property depends upon delayed responds to physically adjacent events.

 In physics, a physical quantity that has a value at points in space is called a field, so a wave is disturbance in a field resulting from delayed response to adjacent disturbances.
-Viewed macroscopically, a wave is the dynamic response of a field caused by effects that that can only propagate at a finite speed.
+Viewed macroscopically, a wave is the dynamic response of a field caused by effects that can only propagate at a finite speed.
 Rotation of an electric dipole produce electromagnetic waves and the mutual rotation of binary stars produce gravitational waves, each of which propagate at the speed of light.

-Periodic or sinusoidal waves are useful idealized examples, but the essential neighbor-to-neighbor interaction with delay means wave may propagate in non-linear, granular, or noisy medium which do not produce these ideal results.
+Periodic or sinusoidal waves are useful idealized examples, but the essential neighbor-to-neighbor interaction with delay means waves may propagate in non-linear, granular, or noisy media which do not produce these ideal results.
 Temperature waves or chemical reaction waves demonstrate that waves need not be a material displacement.